General Terms and Conditions of the organiser

 3. Applicability of the German Road Traffic Act / use of the parking areas

 There is no entitlement to being granted a specific parking area within the category booked.
 Parking areas are opened as required and allocated to attendees by stewards.
-Escape and rescue lanes must be kept clear of any structures at all times.
+Vehicles may not be parked in driving lanes or in designated escape and rescue lanes.

-The parking permit is cancelled if the parked vehicle is uninsured and/or subject to compulsory deregistration and/or has no official number plate with valid inspection tag and/or the vehicle has been parked with a leaking tank/engine or in an unroadworthy condition or in a condition that could pose a hazard.
+A parking permit will be cancelled if the parked vehicle is uninsured and/or subject to compulsory deregistration and/or has no official number plate with a valid inspection tag and/or the vehicle has been parked with a leaking tank/engine or in an unroadworthy condition or in a condition that could pose a hazard.

 5. No monitoring of car parks